12 Oct Destination Wedding: Blue Mountains

 Close To The City Of Sydney

 Some people say that the Blue Mountains are close to the city.
-It can be from 2 and a half hours to a few minutes (because Sydney right next door).
+It can be from 2 and a half hours to a few minutes (because Sydney is right next door).
 Unlike other destination wedding locations, you do not need to catch a plane (excluding Hunter Valley).
-This means all you family and friends can attend as its not too far away.
+This means all your family and friends can attend as it is not too far away.
 You could technically drive back the same night and not have to stay in a hotel.
 If you and your guests want to stay overnight there are plenty of options.

-Whats also great is that its close enough where you do not need to make a day of it because the location.
+What’s also great is that its close enough where you do not need to make a day of it because of the location.
 Depending on the time of the wedding you can leave after lunch or after work if it is an evening wedding.

 Amazing Natural Beauty

 There are many amazing places to get married in the Blue Mountains area.
 Places such as:

 - The Three Sisters: This is considered the landmark of the Blue Mountains.
 It is (in simple terms) a unique rock formation that represents 3 sisters who according to Aboriginal legend, turned to stone.

 - Wentworth Falls: is a beautiful town in the region boasting some amazing views.

 - Leura: is famous for its beautifully kept gardens and garden festivals

 - Jenolan Caves: considered to be Australia’s most famous caves and beautiful.